npaillasson/LITReview_project/README.md

 To follow another user, you must type his or her user name in the field provided in the subscription tab.
 In this MVP, the auto-complete function is not available.

-The synthaxe of the code is compliant with the pep 8 (check with flake-8).
+The synthaxis of the code is compliant with the pep 8 (check with flake-8).
 A flake8 report is available in the flake-report directory at the root of the project.

 For the moment, the DEBUG parameter in the src/LITReviw/settings.py file has the value "True".
 If the project goes into production, it will be necessary to change it to "False".